-2. Building Strength Speed with Olympic type lifts (such as hang cleans).
+2) Building Volleyball Strength Speed with Olympic type lifts (such as hang cleans).

 Just by focusing solely on the other end of the spectrum, Absolute Strength, you end up making the most out of the other components of the continuum.

-This is what a good volleyball strength training program will accomplish.
+This is what a good strength training program will accomplish.